16 Most Iconic Muscle Cars of All Time

 10. 1970 Buick GSX Stage 1

-Like the 442 was for Oldsmobile, the GSX was Buick’s bid to be taken seriously as a muscle car manufacturer instead of just a luxury brand.
+Like the 442 was for Oldsmobile, the GSX was Buick’s bid to be taken seriously as an iconic muscle car manufacturer instead of just a luxury brand.
 The Stage 1 performance pack made it a true icon, with a 455-inch engine cooled by advanced air induction, with a torque potential of 510 lb-ft.

 11. 1970 AMC AMX/3

 The AMX/3 is a true holy grail of muscle cars.
 It was designed by the American Motors Corporation, a long-forgotten competitor to the Big Three automakers, with input from Italian and German greats.
 This ultimate fusion of American and European engineering could hit a top speed of 170 mph, and while only six were ever built, some of them still exist today in private collections.